Splitting Symplectic Monodromy: Introduction

+\textbf{Dedication.} Will Merry spent several years at Cambridge, bringing his energy and warmth and enthusiasm for mathematics to the symplectic geometry group and beyond.
+One of us (I.S.) was his PhD thesis examiner, whilst another (A.K.) first encountered symplectic manifolds through him.
+We continue to benefit both from his research and from his mentorship of younger mathematicians throughout his time at ETH.
+His work includes fundamental contributions to Rabinowitz Floer theory and the behaviour of Weinstein manifolds under inexact deformations, each of which make appearances in this paper.
+We are honoured to contribute this paper to a volume dedicated to his memory.

 \textbf{Acknowledgements.} A.K.~is partially supported by EPSRC Open Fellowship EP/W001780/1.
 I.S.~is partially supported by UKRI Frontier Research grant EP/X030660/1 (in lieu of an ERC Advanced Grant).
 M.W.~is partially supported by ERC Consolidator Grant 101001227.
+The authors are grateful to both anonymous referees for their numerous comments and suggested clarifications.

 \textbf{Open Access.} For the purpose of open access, the authors have applied a Creative Commons Attribution (CC:BY) licence to any Author Accepted Manuscript version arising from this submission. \textbf{UKRI data access statement.} There is no dataset associated with this paper.